digao-dalpiaz/DigaoRunner/README.md

 ```

 Use RunProcess method to run an external process and monitoring output lines in console.
 The returning is the process Exit Code.
+There is a variable `LastExitCode` available too.
 ```csharp
 int RunProcess(string fileName, string arguments);
 ```

 Use RunProcessReadOutput method to run an external process and get the output lines in a string variable (the output lines will not be automatically printed in the console).
 The returning is the process Exit Code.
+There is a variable `LastExitCode` available too.
 ```csharp
 int RunProcessReadOutput(string fileName, string arguments, ref string output);
 ```